EASYNETY/1ta/docs/README.md

 When adding new documentation:

 1. Place it in the appropriate subfolder
-2. Update this index file to include a link to the new document
+2. Update the [index.md](./index.md) file to include a link to the new document
 3. Follow the existing documentation format and style
 4. Include a clear title, description, and table of contents